LSEG-API-Samples/Article.RTSDK.Java.EclipseMaven/README.md

 </project>
 ```

-You may noticed that I have added the [JavaFX](https://openjfx.io/) dependency to the Maven pom.xml file as well.
+You may be noticed that I have added the [JavaFX](https://openjfx.io/) dependency to the Maven pom.xml file as well.
 This dependency is for the EMA GUI example.

 ### Step 6: Add EMA Java Example Source Code to the Project